flyingcircusio/doc/src/guide/api/types.md

 ## Resource Group

-Resource Group are the foundational building block for organizing resources in the Flying Circus platform: they group together which machines belong to the same resource group, which users have permissions for them, what rules apply for maintenance, and more.
+Resource group are the foundational building block for organizing resources in the Flying Circus platform: they form groups of (virtual) machines and control which users have permissions for them, what rules to apply for maintenance, and more.

-In addition to the resource group that your key is associated with, you can create new child resource group.
+In addition to the resource group that your key is associated with, you can create new child resource groups.

 The structure of a resource group record looks like this: